-Woodland replacement plantings recommended in Section 6.2 are required to mitigate impacts associated with the removal of 14 trees and 0.03ha of woodland.
+The woodland replacement plantings recommended in Section 6.2.2 are required to mitigate impacts associated with the potential removal of 9 trees and 0.1ha of woodland.

 To mitigate the potential for further spread of non-native invasive plant species, invasive species management is recommended within the study area to minimize the spread of non-native invasive plant species which currently suppress the succession of native vegetation.
 Ontario Invasive Species Council Best Management Practices for invasive species removal should be followed.
 Native species should be planted between the future single-family residence and the Significant Woodland to protect the root zone of edge trees, filter contaminants from lawn fertilizers and enhance the structure and function of the woodland edge with native vegetation.
 Plantings should not, however, be placed immediately adjacent to the future single-family residence to reduce the potential for hazard trees.